-This NASA Technical Standard is applicable to NASA career astronaut candidate selection and annual recertification, private astronauts and NSRSs.
-This Standard is also applicable for mission specific medical evaluations which include both clinical and occupational requirements.
-For an overview of NASA's medical requirements and acceptance process for NASA career astronauts, please see Table 1 below.
-For private astronauts, see Section 8 and for NSRS see Section 9.
-For mission specific medical evaluations see Sections 6 and 7.
+This NASA Medical Standard is applicable to NASA career astronaut candidate selection and annual recertification, private astronauts, and NSRS.
+This Standard is also applicable to mission specific medical evaluations, which include both clinical and occupational requirements.

-Health risk assessment is a complex and dynamic process, and the medical requirements and screening procedures account for the fact that the risk for a medical event increases with mission duration.
-This NASA Technical Standard retains the flexibility for incorporation of new clinical procedures as a part of the health evaluation process in a preventive, diagnostic, or treatment capacity.
+Health risk assessment is a complex and dynamic process, and the medical requirements and screening procedures account for the fact that the risk for a medical event is based on mission parameters such as vehicle design, duration, environment, location (LEO, BLEO, etc.), time to return to definitive medical care, and individual needs.
+This NASA Medical Standard retains the flexibility for incorporation of new clinical procedures as a part of the health evaluation process in a preventive, diagnostic, or treatment capacity.

-Medical data, information, and records are managed in accordance with the Privacy Act of 1974, as amended, and consistent with the privacy provisions of the Health Insurance Portability and Accountability Act (HIPAA).
+Medical data, information, and records are managed in accordance with the Privacy Act of 1974, as amended, and consistent with the privacy provisions of the Health Insurance Portability and Accountability Act (HIPAA) where applicable.

-This NASA Technical Standard is approved for use by NASA Headquarters and NASA Centers and Facilities, and applicable technical requirements may be cited in contract, program, and other Agency documents.
+This NASA Medical Standard is approved for use by NASA Headquarters and NASA Centers and Facilities, and applicable technical requirements may be cited in contract, program, and other Agency documents.

 Verifiable requirement statements are numbered beginning with the section number and indicated by the word "shall."
-This NASA Technical Standard contains 52 requirements.
-To facilitate requirements selection, a Requirements Compliance Matrix is provided in Appendix A. Explanatory or guidance text is indicated in italics.
+To facilitate requirements selection, a Requirements Compliance Matrix is provided in Appendix D. Explanatory or guidance text is indicated in italics.

-Although the standards listed in this document address medical conditions presently known, it is fully intended that as knowledge accumulates, this NASA Technical Standard will be revised as appropriate.
+Although the requirements listed in this document address medical conditions and the effects of spaceflight as presently known, it is fully intended that as knowledge accumulates, this NASA Medical Standard will be revised as appropriate.
 Any standard invalidated by new medical information may be appended by the Aerospace Medicine Board (AMB) with Chief Health and Medical Officer (CHMO) approval.